adampash/nag_bot/README.md

 1. Set up an incoming webhook in Slack
 1. Set up your config file using config.sample as the basis
 1. Deploy to parse
+1. Set up the send_nags job to run every minute/however often you like

 # Usage
 Once up and running, trigger this bot with a command like: